Have you ever noticed?

 - Poetic Knowledge by James Taylor

-Don’t jump the gun with a program.
+Don’t jump the gun and commit to a program.
 Lay the foundations your children need – in yourself, first.

 This is classical, not unschooling, I grant you that.
 But the ancients and the medievals did not create elaborate education regimes for the primary ages.
 There was no such thing as preschool or kindergarten or even first grade.
 These children, for the most part, just hung out at home with their moms.
 That’s normal, that’s traditional, that’s classical.
 Live a full life alongside your kids.